WCAG 2.1 in 7 Perspectives

 Bottomline when it comes to non-text items: anything that is not text needs to be explained or declared as decorative.

 An image might be worth a thousand words, but you can no longer rely on images to convey meaning.
 If you are using the image to convey 500 out of the 1,000 words, include the 500 words on the page.
 You have two strategies: a separate “long description” block of text or simply include the information in your narrative.

 As for video, you need closed captions at a minimum, be it pre-recorded or live broadcast.
 Since you have the text, include it in a transcript.
-Here is an example of an accessible video experience from the World Wide Web Consortium.
+Check the bottom of this resource page to see the "Accessibility Video Series" by the University of Wisconsin-Madison.

 If you upload a podcast to your site, you need to include a transcript.
 In both video and audio transcripts, you need to include speaker identification if there is more than one, as well as any sounds that convey meaning.

 In addition to video and audio player controls, you need accessible controls for items that blink, scroll, or move.
 There are several “if this, then that” conditions governing where, when, and how controls need to be implemented.